rae-wymer/Data_Journ_Final-Project.Wymer/final.md

   I based by data analysis off San Francisco city data through the [TransBASE Dashboard](https://transbase.sfgov.org/dashboard/dashboard.php)

-  I edited and cleaned my data in this google sheet [here](https://docs.google.com/spreadsheets/d/1c-rnJEkCzaIL5axiYhGUhjITkPGYHJ_htd6-VfwlHWE/edit#gid=2053104748)
+  I edited and cleaned my data in this google sheet [here](https://docs.google.com/spreadsheets/d/1c-rnJEkCzaIL5axiYhGUhjITkPGYHJ_htd6-VfwlHWE/edit#gid=2053104748) .
+To clean my data I expanded the orignal date format into 3 new columns for Year, Month, Day using =LEFT(F2,4) to isolate the year, =MID(F2,5,2) to isolate the month and =RIGHT(F2,2) to isolate the day.
+Then I combined this into a single column using =DATE(G2,H2,I2) before formating into MM/DD/YYYY using Format>Number>Date>03/14/2012.
+I left-aligned jumbled cells.
+I also reformated the time from Ex: 1902 into 7:02 PM using =(TEXT(TIME(VALUE(LEFT(K2,2)),VALUE(RIGHT(K2,2)), 0),"h:mm AM/PM")).

 <h2> Analysis 1: How do bicycle collisions compare year by year?
 Which parties are usually at fault in these collisions?</h2>